 Career Services offers students many tools to help explore potential career options.
 Here are just a few:

-The Career Development Center has a career resources library which is continuously updated to provide the latest information on present and future career trends.
+The CDC has a career resources library which is continuously updated to provide the latest information on present and future career trends.

 CareerConnect is our job and internship database available to current students and ‘Hurst alumni.
 You can search for job/internship opportunities, create job search agents, upload documents, and apply directly to job postings.
 Jobs are posted by local and national employers.